Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Collisional growth with exponential distribution

 \section{Collisional growth with exponential distribution}

 Another important process in shaping the particle size distribution is the collision and subsequent growth of particles, either through Brownian motion of particles (coagulation) or relative settling velocities of different sized particles (coalescence).
-In \citet{Drake1972}, the mass moment generative function of the Smoluchowski equation for collisional growth is derived as
+In \citet{Drake1972}, the mass moment generator expression of the Smoluchowski equation for collisional growth is derived as

 where $m$ and $m'$ represent different masses in the particle mass distribution and $K(m,m')$ [cm$^{3}$ s$^{-1}$] the kernel function.
 We can immediately find the expression for the zeroth moment as

 which in general serves as the basis for deriving the collisional growth rate expressions using moment methods.